 This product uses two sendmail executables running at the same time.
-It can introduce a significant delay in the mail delivery process depending on how often the queues are processed.
-This is why it is highly recommended to use RAVMilter instead of RAVSendmail.
+It can introduce a significant delay in the e-mail delivery process depending on how often the queues are processed.
+This is why it is highly recommended to use the RAVMilter product instead of raysendmail.